wheelercj/email-linter/README.md

 Pick one:

 - [download a zipped executable file](https://github.com/wheelercj/email-linter/releases), unzip it, and run the app with `./email-linter --help`
-- or run `go install github.com/wheelercj/email-linter@latest` and then `email-linter --help`
+- `go install github.com/wheelercj/email-linter@latest` and then `email-linter --help`
+- `eget wheelercj/email-linter` and then `./email-linter --help`

 ## Privacy